NicoloMoretti/barracks/docs/scripting-guide.md

 Standard operators precedence is applied.

 Notice: the division operator '/' defaults to truncated integer division.
-Example: 8/7 results in 0.
+Example: 7/8 results in 0.

 It previously used to be "z/" in .per, but since rounding division was buggy and inconsistent compared to most other programming language, I decided to default to truncated division.

-If you still wish to round you can use the additional operator '\~/' which applies the buggy default .per division.
-Example: 8~/7 results in 1.
+If you still wish to round, you can use the additional operator '\~/' which applies the buggy default .per division.
+Example: 7~/8 results in 1.

 ## Saving and reading values from memory